ARCHER2-HPC/archer2-docs/docs/user-guide/python.md

     python -m venv --system-site-packages /work/t01/t01/auser/myvenv

-In our example the environment is created within a `myvenv` folder located on `/work`, which means the environment will be accessible from the compute nodes.
+In our example, the environment is created within a `myvenv` folder located on `/work`, which means the environment will be accessible from the compute nodes.
 The `--system-site-packages` option ensures this environment is based on the currently loaded `cray-python` module.
 See [https://docs.python.org/3/library/venv.html](https://docs.python.org/3/library/venv.html) for more details.